 The tongue is the most sensitive organ in your body and it senses the taste with its numerous tiny taste buds.
 If you feel a small bump or a pimple on your tongue, it could be swollen taste buds.
 If your taste buds were swollen, then it gives you an annoying, painful and irritating sensation.

 Multiple swollen taste buds are scientifically referred as “transient lingual papillitis”.
-People often refer these swollen taste buds as inflamed taste bud or enlarged taste buds or inflamed papillae or infected taste bud or irritated taste buds.
+People often refer these swollen taste buds as inflamed taste bud or enlarged taste buds or inflamed papillae or infected taste bud or lie bumps or irritated taste buds.
+These popped taste buds cause soreness and painful irritation on your tongue.

 - What Causes Swollen Taste Buds?